Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Innes Park is below the national average.
-The median income is $53,585 and the average income stands at $66,214.
-This contrasts with Rest of Qld's figures where the median income is $53,146 and the average income is $66,593.
-Based on Wage Price Index growth of 9.91% since financial year ending June 2023, current estimates would be approximately $58,895 (median) and $72,776 (average) as of September 2025.
-According to the Census conducted in August 2021, household, family, and personal incomes all rank modestly in Innes Park, between the 33rd and 45th percentiles.
-Income brackets indicate that 33.8% of locals (1,062 people) fall into the $1,500 - $2,999 category, similar to the surrounding region where this cohort represents 31.7%.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Innes Park is $53,585 and average income is $66,214.
+This contrasts with Queensland excluding Brisbane (Rest of Qld) where median income is $53,146 and average income is $66,593.
+Based on Wage Price Index growth of 9.91% from July 2023 to September 2025, estimated current incomes would be approximately $58,895 (median) and $72,776 (average).
+According to the Census conducted in August 2021, household, family, and personal incomes in Innes Park rank modestly between the 33rd and 45th percentiles.
+Income brackets indicate that 33.8% of locals (1,072 people) fall into the $1,500 - 2,999 category, similar to the surrounding region at 31.7%.
 Housing costs are manageable with 87.6% retained, but disposable income is below average at the 50th percentile and the area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income